California Veteran Disability Appeals Lawyers

 VA Denials Are Not the End of the Road For California Veterans Seeking Benefits

-You are welcome to check out reviews from our clients to get insight into our methods, communication style, and level of expertise.
-VetLaw is proud to represent California veterans seeking VA disability benefits.
-We believe that the appeals process should be a tool for recourse, not a source of discouragement for service members in search of support.
+You are also welcome to check out reviews from our clients to get insight into our methods, communication style, and level of expertise.
+VetLaw is proud to represent California veterans when they decide to seek VA disability benefits.

-Now is not the point to give up; it is the time to call in experienced reinforcements.
 You can reach us by calling (855) 434-2492 or filling out our online contact form.

 Qualifying for Disability Benefits as a California Veteran

 The VA has established certain requirements for former military service members to be able to claim veterans disability benefits.
 A VA-accredited disability benefits attorney can help you build a case using medical information, service records, statements from fellow service members, and other evidence.
-The foundation of any valid veterans disability benefits claim is based on fulfilling the following conditions.

 1. Meet the Standards to Be Considered a Veteran